What is a Patient Focused Drug Development Meeting?

 View the meeting agenda HERE.

 How you can get involved:

 - If you cannot attend in-person, join the online streaming of the meeting and vote on the specific panel questions, as well as provide demographic information that will be useful for our report to the FDA.
-We will let you know how to do this closer to the meeting time.
+To view the live webcast on June 2 (8:30am-1230pm EST) click HERE.

 - We will be seeking input from the community on the wording of the questions and to discuss your presentations prior to the meeting.
 Please keep an eye out for surveys and communications from us as to how you can contribute your thoughts.

 How does this relate to past efforts?

 FARA, National Ataxia Foundation and Muscular Dystrophy Association have all worked closely with various divisions of the FDA over time to help them to understand the disease and the needs of the community.
 We have had multiple meetings to discuss the disease in general; we've educated them on the tools and data we have available to help them to interpret new therapies; and we have accompanied drug developers to FDA meetings as they propose new therapies to move into the clinic.
 However, this meeting is the first opportunity for a group of patients, families and other caregivers to speak directly to the FDA, and share their experiences in their own words.
 It is also the first time a systematic report on the patient experience will be completed and shared with the FDA.
 We need FA community participation to make sure our collective community voice makes a positive impact.